DitLabGithub/ProjektKiosk-2026-S1/README.md

 -Leave slot index in ItemScript inspector as is.

 <> Congrats!
 You now should know what the core scripts do and how to use them.
-There's a bunch of smaller scripts in the game as well that all do smaller tasks, but those are simple enough.
-Good Luck! <>
+There's a bunch of smaller scripts in the game as well that all do smaller tasks, but those are simple enough ;) Good Luck! <>